Yellow (Coldplay song): Release

-"Yellow" and "Shiver" were initially released as EPs in the spring of 2000 along with the songs "Help Is Round the Corner" and "No More Keeping My Feet on the Ground", the third taken from the band's first EP, Safety.
+"Yellow" and "Shiver" were initially released as EPs in the spring of 2000 along with the songs "Help Is Round the Corner" and "No More Keeping My Feet on the Ground", the third taken from the band's debut 1998 EP, Safety.
 In the United States, it was released as the lead single from the album.
 In October 2000, the track was sent to US college and alternative radio outlets.
 The band released a limited-edition CD, Mince Spies, which features a remix of "Yellow".
 It was pressed to 1,000 copies and issued only to fans and journalists.

 The single, accompanied by its TV reception through its music video, received massive radio airplay, particularly at BBC Radio 1.
 The reaction was chiefly positive and even the newly revitalised BBC Radio 2 played the track repeatedly.
 This heavy rotation continued for months after its release, eventually ending as 2000's most-aired song.
 A month after the album was released in the United States via record label Nettwerk, "Yellow" was used as the theme song for ABC autumn television promotions.
 The song was also used as the theme music for The Cancer Council Australia's "Daffodil Day", in recognition of that organisation's official flower's yellow hue.

 Critical reception

 The song received critical acclaim.
 Matt Diehl of Rolling Stone has noted "Yellow" is "unrepentantly romantic", adding that "the band creates a hypnotic slo-mo otherworld where spirit rules supreme".
-"Yellow" has also won Best Single at the 2001 NME Awards and got nominated at the 2002 Grammy Awards for Best Rock Song and Best Rock Performance by a Duo or Group with Vocal.
+"Yellow" has also won Best Single at the 2001 NME Awards and got nominated at the 2002 44th Annual Grammy Awards for Best Rock Song and Best Rock Performance by a Duo or Group with Vocal.
 Billboard said that "every time that electric-guitar riff barges in, you're hooked all over again."
 In October 2011, NME placed it at number 139 on their "150 Best Tracks of the Past 15 Years" list.
 In a retrospective article from 2020, The Independent praised the band for how the song "made being heartfelt seem effortless".
 In 2021, Billboard included "Yellow" at 35th place in their "Greatest Songs of 2001" list.